Skip to content

 TuiInterface or 'tui'

 An interactive terminal.
-Will try to get TextualInterface and TextInterface as a fallback.
+It tries to use TextualInterface, with TextInterface as a fallback.
+Configured via TuiSettings.

 TextualInterface